freeCodeCamp/guide/src/pages/articles/miscellaneous/arranging-operations-alphabetically-in-swashbuckle-swagger/index.md

 ---
-title: Arranging Operations Alphabetically In Swashbuckle Swagger
+title: Arranging Operations Alphabetically in Swashbuckle Swagger
 ---
 [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) seamlessly adds a [Swagger](http://swagger.io/) to WebAPI projects.
 However, the operations on the page do not appear in alphabetical order.